zucchero-sintattico/piper-kt/resources/report/docs/05-devops/05-2-version-control.md

 ### Conventional Commits

 The project uses [**Conventional Commits**](https://www.conventionalcommits.org) for commit messages.
-This practice allows for automatic versioning and changelog generation.

 #### Git Hooks

 To enforce the use of Conventional Commits, the project uses a Git hook that checks the commit message format before allowing the commit.